Reno Solar Capacity Factors

 A Renewable Portfolio Standard is a law; it requires electric utilities to generate a percentage of renewable energy by a specified date.
 If the utility doesn’t comply, they receive a fine.
 This fine motivates and incentivizes utilities to pay customers for their excess solar generation.

-Nevada’s Renewable Portfolio Standard’s goal is 25 percent renewable energy by 2025.
-In 2018, Nevadans voted to increase this standard to 50 percent by 2032.
-Although not official, the likelihood of continued renewable energy generation incentivization is high, particularly in the greater Reno, NV area.
+Nevada’s Renewable Portfolio Standard is 50 percent renewable energy by 2030.
+The likelihood of continued renewable energy generation incentivization is high, particularly in the greater Reno, NV area.

 Solar Power Subsidies Used in Nevada